 Tenant’s Responsibilities on Pest Control

-If there is a pest infestation and it can be linked to the behaviour of the tenant, they can be held liable to bear the cost of Pest control services.
+If there is a pest infestation and it can be linked to the behaviour of the tenant, they can be held liable to bear the cost.
 Some of the common examples of such situations are as follows:

 - Not maintaining proper sanitary conditions such as leaving food uncovered, not covering garbage bins, and failure to dispose of garbage as per the community guidelines.